sevenval/flat-docs/reference/OpenAPI/differences.md

 ## Slimline Definition

 Defining endpoints in `swagger.yaml` should be straight-forward.
-However, typing Swagger compliant YAML or JSON can be rather cumbersome.
+However, typing Swagger compliant YAML or JSON can be somewhat cumbersome.
 To assign a [flow](routing.md#assigning-flat-flows) to a path with two operations (`get` and `post`) the Swagger specification requires you to write at least:

 ```yaml
 swagger: "2.0"